jamesapcooper/jamesapcooper.github.io-src/content/resume.md

 # Field Experience

-**Intern with Trinity Presbyterian Church in Hinsdale, Illinois (September 2018— )**
+**Intern with Trinity Presbyterian Church in Hinsdale, Illinois (September 2018—June 2019)**

-- Teachh adult Sunday school courses on ethics and reading scripture
+- Taught adult Sunday school courses on ethics and reading scripture
-- Meet regularly with the pastor to discuss ministry philosophy and practice
+- Met regularly with the pastor to discuss ministry philosophy and practice
-- Preach on occasion
+- Preached on occasion

 **Led weekly small group at Kirk of the Hills Presbyterian Church in St. Louis, Missouri (October 2016—April 2017).**